 What is United for Libraries?

 United for Libraries is a division of ALA with approximately 5,000 Friends of Library, Trustee, Foundation and individual and group members representing hundreds of thousands of library supporters.
 Begun in early 2009 with the merger of Friends of Libraries U.S.A.
-(FOLUSA) and ALTA, the new division brings together Trustees and Friends into a partnership that unites the voices of citizens who support libraries to create a powerful force for libraries in the 21st Century.
+(FOLUSA) and ALTA, the new division brings together Trustees and Friends into a partnership that unites the voices of those who support libraries to create a powerful force for libraries in the 21st century.

 The bylaws (PDF, 32 kb) were last revised and approved by vote of the membership in May 2015.

 The mission of United for Libraries is to support those who govern, promote, advocate, and fundraise for all types of libraries.
 United for Libraries has the specific responsibility for: